gr2m/merge-schedule-action/README.md

 ## Bypassing Repository Rules
 There may be cases when you need to bypass certain branch protection rules (i.e. when a branch requires PR approvals prior to merging).
 On those cases, we recommend creating a [Github App](https://docs.github.com/en/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps) and granting it access.
 To set that up, do the following:

-1. Register a GitHub App and give it `contents:write` and `pull_request:write permissions` and disable webhooks.
+1. Register a GitHub App and give it `contents:write` and `pull_request:write` permissions and disable webhooks.
+   (If the repository is private, additional permissions `checks: read` and `statuses: read` are required.)
 2. Install the app in your repository.
 3. Use https://github.com/actions/create-github-app-token to create an installation access token for your app.
 4. Use that token to authenticate gr2m/merge-schedule-action.